 As part of the Global Scholars, students will engage in a variety of activities both on and off campus.
 These range from small events, like international film, food, and game nights, to hosting celebrations of world cultures for the entire campus.
 Past events have highlighted Italy, China, Turkey, Kenya, Russia, and India, to name a few.

-Schreiner University and Hannam University, as sister schools, partner to support this program and keep student costs low.
-The trip fee for each Global Scholar will be no more than $2000.
-This includes airfare, transportation in Korea, program tuition, and housing.
-Participants also receive three credit hours toward their degree at Schreiner University.
+Schreiner University will strive to keep the trip fee for each Global Scholar at no more than $2000.
+Participants also receive credit hours toward their degree at Schreiner University as part of the program.